 We do have rich, well drained soil which one of the resources here says is a requirement for garlic.We have never had any pests bother the garlic and, in fact, one year planted single rows of garlic in each garden bed to ward pests away from the rest of the vegetables—along the lines of using garlic to keep vampires away.
 We don't have any evidence that it worked (for the pests) and find it more efficient to plant the garlic in one large bed.
 It is also easier to plan the rest of the garden if the garlic is in one place.

 For many years we cut off and discarded these curly-ques at the top of each garlic stalk.
 Cutting them off was the proper thing to do since it wouldn't be good for the garlic plant to go to seed, but throwing away the "scapes"?
 What a waste!
 Before someone told us about it, we didn't know you could eat them.
 Then it took a few years to figure out what to do with them besides just sautéing them.
-Then we found a recipe—Garlic Scape Bean Spread—which we love.
-We make as much as we can and freeze it for the winter.
+Then we found a recipe—Garlic Scape Bean Spread.
+We love it!
+We freeze quite a bit of the spread and also the scapes for making spread later.

 A bed of garlic